BradleyChatha/jcli/README.md

 ## Contribution

 I'm perfectly accepting of anyone wanting to contribute to this library, just note that it might take me a while to respond.

+And please, if you have an issue, *create a Github issue for me*.